Mykrowave/azure-architect-playbook/vm/readme.md

 - Copy of live vm after it has reached a certain state

 ## Capturing Image
 - Makes VM unusable forever.
-Make sure to Generalize first.
+This is destructive
+-

+## Snapshot of VHD
+- Create a snapshot of every VHD in VM.
+- It is read only.
+- Can restore a VHD to state of snapshot
+- Need to make sure all disk activity is stopped - so stop VM
+- This is a non-destructive process